 The sad reality is that, because of this profound confusion, many depressed people are expected to simply “snap out of it” by their friends and family.
 No one would ever take this attitude with someone suffering from cancer or kidney disease.
 Would you tell someone with Parkinson’s Disease, it’s all in their head?

 However, the admonition is equally offensive and inappropriate in the case of clinical depression.

 Perhaps it’s time to come up with a new term to describe the symptoms of clinical depression.
 There’s no question it can be hard to be supportive to someone struggling with depression if you’ve never experienced it yourself.
-Simply acknowledging the person’s feelings or experience can do wonders.
-“I see that you’re really struggling right now and I’m sorry that I don’t know what to say or do” goes a long way.
+But simply acknowledging the person’s feelings can do wonders.
+“I see you’re really struggling right now and I’m sorry I don’t know what to say” goes a long way.

-By using new language, more people might understand the disease and show more compassion toward individuals suffering from it.
+By using new language, more people might understand depression and show more compassion toward individuals suffering from it.

 James Killian, LPC is the Principal Therapist & Owner of Arcadian Counseling in New Haven, CT where they specialize in helping over-thinkers, high achievers, and perfectionists take control and move From Surviving to Thriving.